-Many Waimea, Waikoloa, Kona and Hilo homeowners looking to improve home performance often think that the only thing they need to do is beef up their insulation.
-While insulation is one of the most important elements of home performance, it’s far from being the only piece of the puzzle.
+"Insulation" is an important element of home performance, but it’s not the only piece of the puzzle.
 Even the best high-performance insulation can't do its job if the building envelope isn’t properly sealed, which is why it’s so important for every homeowner thinking about insulation to look at the one-two punch of insulation AND air sealing.

 Why Air Seal?